amipy/modules/README.md

 # modules
-A nice little repository with a fer moduled i wrote in it.
+A nice little repository with a few moduled i wrote in it.

 1:
   The Form module